Sonophage/Tersus-Home/README.md

-# 🧬 Sonophage Project: Tersus
+# 🧬 Project: Tersus Home

 **Tersus** — Latin for *clean*, *neat*, or *pure* — is a modular system for creating a minimal, version-controlled Linux `$HOME` environment using [GNU Stow](https://www.gnu.org/software/stow/).